KABoissonneault/KingmakerBugfixes/README.md

 ### Ability fix

+#### Class & Spells

 - Blight Druid's Darkness Domain's "Moonfire" damage now scales properly with Druid levels
+- "Magic Vestment, Shield" gives Shield Enhancer AC instead of Shield AC
+- Fixed Freedom of Movement's Immunity to Grapple
+- Fixed Rogue "Double Debilitation" not applying two Debilitating Injuries
+- Fixed Kineticist "Deadly Earth: Metal" (and Rare Metal) having half the damage scaling it should have
+- Fixed Raise Dead not draining 2 levels on difficulty Core and above (turn Enemy Stats Adjustment down to disable, like in Wrath)

+#### Feat & Traits

+- Fixed Vital Strike not working on ranged weapons
+- Fixed Ekundayo's Dog "Loyal Companion" and "Enraged Companion" not giving stats

+#### Item
 - Fixed issue where Datura would wake up targets immediately after sleeping them.
 Added the sleep enchantment to the second head.
 Also increased DC to 16, as described
 - Fixed Bane of the Living being a bane of all creatures (properly excludes Undead and Constructs)
 - Fixed Nature's Wrath (trident) not being a bane of aberrations, constructs, humanoids, outsiders and undead.
 Also, the "Electricity Vulnerability" debuff now applies to the struck target rather than the wielder, as described
 - Scroll of Summon Nature's Ally V (Single) now properly summons a Manticore

-- Fixed Freedom of Movement's Immunity to Grapple
-- "Magic Vestment, Shield" gives Shield Enhancer AC instead of Shield AC
+#### Misc

 - [Opt-out setting] "Poison" descriptor removed from Nauseated debuff, and thus can be applied by non-poison sources (ex: Swarm Distraction, Ooze Spit).
 Poison Immunity still blocks poison spells like Stinking Cloud

 ### Event